EliasVansteenkiste/ConnectionRouter/README.md

 ConnectionRouter
 ================

-VTR 7.0 with a Connection Router algorithm
+The Connection Router algorithm implemented in the VTR 7.0 framework